 SRHI's positive view on copper relates to supply forecasts that reflect a lack of new large projects coming online in the next five year period together with demand driven by SRHI's belief that Chinese appetite for the metal will remain strong, while the emergence of electric vehicles, battery and storage technologies and renewable energy products will create additional demand in the years ahead.
-A recent pullback in copper prices reflect market uncertainty regarding the impact of recently imposed trade tariffs, and SRHI expects to see higher copper prices in line with market consensus.
-In the short term, the risk of some form of copper disruption has risen in Chile as a result of the recent walk-out at Chuquicamata, likely industrial action at Escondida and labour action approval at Lumina Copper.
-Recently, The Chilean Copper Commission, know as Cochilco, revised their average copper price prediction to \$3.00 per pound for 2018 from \$3.06 per pound, with the price expected to increase to \$3.10 per pound next year.
+The current level of copper prices reflect market uncertainty regarding the impact of recently imposed trade tariffs, and SRHI expects to see higher copper prices in line with market consensus.

-MTV has commenced the Don Gabriel pit expansion, as recommended in the Technical Report with the selected mining and haulage contractors arriving on site during August, 2018.
-A capital expenditure of \$5.7 million was defined for lay-back mining in 2018 and MTV has commenced procurement of long-lead time items for the salt-leach project and is finalizing the selection of the EPC contractor this month.
-Capital expenditures of approximately \$7 million were defined over an 11-month period and with Wood plc's technical report on the Papomono Massive and ancillary deposits expected in September 2018, MTV and SRHI are narrowing the providers for debt financing of the project subject to the capital and investment returns being defined in the technical report.
+MTV commenced the Don Gabriel pit expansion, as recommended in the Technical Studies with the selected mining and haulage contractors arriving on site during August, 2018.
+A capital expenditure of \$5.7 million was defined for lay-back mining in 2018 and MTV has commenced procurement of long-lead time items for the Salt Leach and finalized the selection of the EPC contractor.
+Capital expenditures of approximately \$7 million were defined over an 11-month period.
+The Technical Studies which includes the Papomono Masivo and ancillary deposits provides for \$21 million in capital expenditures over 18 months.
+MTV and SRHI are working with providers for debt financing of the project and expect to have debt financing in place in the early part of 2019.